gcovr/gcovr/doc/source/known_bugs.rst

 - A forced inline function does not contain a function name in the output.
 If the function is at the begin of the output it is ignored and a debug message is printed.
-  In the middle of the file it is still added to the previous function which we can't fix.
+  In the middle of the file it is still added to the previous function.

+  **This can’t be changed on our side because of missing information.**

 .. code-block::
   :caption: Forced inline function at file start (ignored by fix)